dvlab-research/Lyra/README.md

 ## Demo
 We provide [video demo](https://www.youtube.com/watch?v=7kh-M0jmmtI) here for better experience and illustrations.
 More examples can be found in our [project page](https://lyra-omni.github.io/) and feel free to try our [online demo](https://103.170.5.190:17860/)!
 Due to the computing cost, GPU memory of the demo machine (GeForce RTX 3090), and uploading storage, the long-speech function is not supported for the current online demo. 😰

+❗❗❗For the online demo, start by selecting the instruction type (either speech or text) in the top-left corner.

 <p align="center" width="98%">
   <a href="https://youtu.be/7kh-M0jmmtI" target="_blank">
     <img src="https://raw.githubusercontent.com/dvlab-research/Lyra/main/assets/video.png" alt="Lyra" style="width: 98%; min-width: 300px; display: block; margin: auto;">